Every DoorDash employee, from engineers to CEO, will make deliveries - KESQ

 According to one media report, a disgruntled DoorDash engineer recently posted a lengthy message on anonymous social media platform Blind about the monthly deliveries not being part of their job description when they signed up to join DoorDash.

 DoorDash’s response: “The sentiment of the employee on Blind is not a reflection of the employees base at large.
-This is a valued program we’ve had since the company’s beginnings.”
+This is a valued program we’ve had since the company’s inception.”

 The-CNN-Wire